4-Room Resale HDB Interior Design Ideas for Singapore Homeowners

 A 4-room resale flat has enough space to carry premium finishes without feeling overdone.
 Light luxury is a growing trend in Singapore resale HDB interior design

-Some light luxury touches that work brilliantly in a 4-room resale flat:
+Some light luxury touches that work brilliantly include:

 • Glass panels as kitchen or study room doors